Automattic/wishlist/README.md

  - `--workers` will tweak the concurrent shops to be scraped (default: `1`)
  - `--csv` can be used to supply a custom csv path (default: `shops.csv`)

+### 2. Run the prepare db script

+Next you need to run the script to prepare the db for vector search:

+    $ tsx src/scraper/prepDb.ts

+This will take a bit of time, while it downloads the model for creating the embedding and calculates those too.